bdikbas/cse15l-lab-reports/Lab_Report_3.md

 The second command is used to find the .txt files that contain the string "The Bahamas has a number of PGA-level".
 With the help of the -h command, it only shows the lines that the string is contained.

+The -h is useful because it allows us to see the line that contains the string if we do not need the file.

 ## Number 3: -o

 -o is used to only output the matching strings in the lines inside the files that contain the string.